scaljeri/e2e-testing-in-action/README.md

 ### Remote testing with Browserstack
 If you don't have a [Browserstack](https://browserstack.com) account yet you can sign-up for free.
 This will give you access to endless time of testing fun.
-Next, goto `Account -> Settings` and scroll to the bottom of the page, there you will find credentials that are needed for automated testing.
+To run these automated tests you will need the automation credentials, which can be found here:  `Account -> Settings` at the bottom of the page!

-Because the demo site is running locally, you have to enable [Local Testing](https://www.browserstack.com/local-testing) on [Browserstack](https://browserstack.com).
+Because the demo site is running locally, you have to enable [Local Testing](https://www.browserstack.com/local-testing) on [Browserstack](https://browserstack.com) first.
 Finally, download the `BrowserStackLocal` binary and run it

     $> ./BrowserStackLocal --key <access-key>